Declaration of Corporate Management (§§ 289f, 315d HGB)

 Accounting and auditing

-The disclosed financial statements and the management reports for Evotec AG, as well as the Consolidated Financial Statements together with the consolidated management report of the Evotec Group, are audited by Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft, Hamburg.
+The disclosed financial statements and the management reports for Evotec SE, as well as the Consolidated Financial Statements together with the consolidated management report of the Evotec Group, are audited by Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft, Hamburg.
 These audits also covered risk management and compliance with reporting requirements concerning corporate governance pursuant to section 161 of the German Stock Corporation Act.
 Following its consultations, the Supervisory Board also approves the financial statements and the Consolidated Financial Statements.

 Working methods of the Management Board and Supervisory Board